Topologytomato/MA615-Topic-Modelling/README.md

 # Main idea
 As the book contains 4 parts, we chose to use topic models with 4 topics to figure out the topics for each part.

+# How to get the data?
+We use the gutenberger pakcage to get the data.
+If you fail to install the package, you can use the bool.csv to load the data.

 # Package we used
 ### magrittr
 ### gutenbergr